Contracts and Signature Authority

 Procurement Services: Office supplies and furnishings, software, performance contracts, lab supplies, vehicles and fuel, and banking and collection services.

 Real Estate: Long- and short-term acquisition of space for University programs, events and visitors.

 By Resolution of The Board of Trustees, only the Treasurer of Indiana University or that person’s designee has the authority to sign contracts on behalf of the University.

-If you do not have a written delegation of authority from the Treasurer to sign contracts, you must either obtain such a delegation prior to signing the contract or you must send the contract to the OVPGC for review as a prerequisite for obtaining the Treasurer’s signature.
+If you do not have a written delegation of authority from the Treasurer to sign contracts (click here for a list of persons with delegated signature authority), you must either obtain such a delegation prior to signing the contract or you must send the contract to the OVPGC for review as a prerequisite for obtaining the Treasurer’s signature.